 Butt Workout Precautions

-If you’re a beginner, never use added weight without the supervision of a fitness professional.
+If you’re a beginner, never use added weights when performing glute exercises without the supervision of a fitness professional.
 If you have a heart condition or are taking medication, please consult with your physician before engaging in any new exercise program.

 Final Thoughts on Butt Workouts

-- The five best butt workouts are Romanian deadlifts, sumo squats, hip raises, squat jumps and donkey kicks.
+- What exercises lift your buttocks?
+The five best butt workouts are Romanian deadlifts, sumo squats, hip raises, squat jumps and donkey kicks.

-- Four other butt workouts you can sneak into your day include taking the stairs, taking a walk, taking up cycling or trying a spin class and sprinting.
+- Four other glute workouts you can sneak into your day include: taking the stairs, taking a walk, taking up cycling, or trying a spin class and sprinting.

 - The benefits of a toned butt and strong glutes include reducing the risk of injury, better athletic performance, improved support for the back, enhanced appearance and reduced cellulite.